 Once the paternity action has been brought, the court may use a variety of methods to establish the child’s father.
 Typically, this is done through DNA testing.
 If a party refuses to submit to DNA testing, the judge may consider this evidence of parentage.

-Talk to an Attorney at Our Firm Today
+Consult with a San Diego Paternity Attorney at Our Firm Today

 If you are concerned about child custody or parenting time, or the mother of your child has threatened to not allow you to see your child, reach out to Gordon D. Cruse, APLC as soon as possible.
 Our Seattle fathers’ rights lawyers can help you protect your rights and your child’s best interests.